skienzmatishun/rippreport/content/p/fairhope-no-hope-fauxhope/index.md

 ---
-title: "FAIRHOPE — NO HOPE — FAUXHOPE"
+title: FAIRHOPE — NO HOPE — FAUXHOPE
 date: 2020-05-02
-thumbnail: "img/fairhope-no-hope-fauxhope.png"
+thumbnail: img/fairhope-no-hope-fauxhope.png
 categories:
 - citycouncil
 tags:
 - chris-bell
 - city-council
 - kelly-wilson
 - lynn-oldshue
 - wilson
 authors:
 - admin
+alttags: "Silhouettes of families and glasses of wine amidst flowers; illustration representing Fairhope’s wealth gap explored in “A..."
 ---
 Sorry about no FREAKY FRIDAY, but after 6 weeks confinement and absolutely beautiful weather, I had to have a “beach fix” on Friday and it took all day.

 Every voting citizen in Fairhope should read the recent cover story in Lagniappe, A TALE OF TWO CITIES.
 It is a look at the other “side” of Fairhope — the gap between affluent and working poor.